iPhilly/ss-multiuser-json/readme.md

 the hash caculation can be described as

-1. put http method, request body and hash key togather with the format like as strings
+1. put http method, request body and hash key togather with the format as strings

-    method:body-key
+        {method}:{body}-{key}
 2. caculate the md5 value of the string